Just to share this excerpt from a saifulislam.com article entitled,”Pro Aktif Mulakan Dengan yang di Depan Cermin”

 More worthy and relevant to the aforementioned examples are the lives of the Companions of the Prophet (peace and blessings be upon him).
 They lived during the period of revelation and took part in the most important religious revolution the humankind has ever seen.
 Indeed, they had greater faith, nobler hearts, sincerer tongues, and deeper knowledge than those who came after them.

 They lived through pain and suffering, and both of these are necessary for great revolutions.
 They felt the pains of hunger, poverty, rejection, abuse, banishment from home and homeland, and abandonment of all pleasures.
 They boldly endured the pains of wounds and even torture and death.
 They were in truth chosen people — the elite of humankind.
+They were models of purity, nobleness, and sacrifice.
+A confirmation of this meaning is related in the Qur'an concerning the people of Madinah and those around them of the dwellers of the desert as follows:

 [This is because there afflicts them neither thirst nor fatigue nor hunger in Allah's way, nor do they tread a path that enrages the unbelievers, nor do they gain from the enemy a gain but a good work is written down to them on account of it; surely Allah does not waste the reward of the doers of good.]
 (At-Tawbah 9:120)